HomeEcuadorChoneros

 In 2007, Teniente España was killed in a clash with Los Queseros in Santo Domingo, Manabí.
 His death sparked a series of leadership changes in the Choneros, as police operations and assassinations carried out by rival gangs unseated consecutive leaders.
 In the early 2010s, Jorge Luis Zambrano, alias Rasquiña, who had initially assumed command of the Choneros following the death of Teniente España, reemerged as the group’s leader, despite his capture and imprisonment in 2011.
 Rasquiña’s leadership initiated a decade of transition for the Choneros; as more gang members were arrested in targeted police operations, and with Rasquiña distributing orders from behind bars, the Choneros slowly morphed into a prison gang, although the group maintained its presence in the streets.
 This shifting dynamic also reoriented the group’s focus from international drug trafficking to micro-trafficking, contract killings, extortion, and contraband.

 In 2019, the Choneros regained national attention, as escalating violence in prisons led President Lenín Moreno to declare a prison crisis and mobilize Ecuador’s military to mitigate gang wars.
-One facet of Ecuador’s strategy was to transfer gang leadership and violent members throughout the penitentiary system to disarticulate the hierarchical leadership structures of prison gangs.
+One facet of Ecuador’s strategy was to scatter criminal leadership and violent members throughout the penitentiary system to disarticulate the hierarchical leadership structures of prison gangs.
 However, in effect, the mass transfer of prisoners led to the creation of derivative gangs in Ecuador’s penitentiary system, multiplying the presence of gang wars across the country.

 Leadership